Pincer-Based vs. Same-Direction Strategies of Search for Smart Evaders by Swarms of Agents: Same-direction Versus Pincer-based Sweeps

-In the single agent search problem described in \cite{francos2019search}, we observed that there can be escape from point $P=(0,R_0)$ (shown in Fig. $1 (a)$), when basing the searcher's velocity only on a single traversal around the evader region.
-Therefore we had to increase the agent's critical velocity to deal with this possible escape.
-If we were to distribute a multi-agent swarm say, equally along the boundary of the initial evader region, we would have the same problem of possible escape from the points adjacent to the starting locations of the sweepers.
+In the single agent search problem described in \cite{francos2019search}, we observed that there can be escape from point $P=(0,R_0)$ (shown in Fig. $1 (a)$), when basing the searcher's speed only on a single traversal around the evader region.
+Therefore we had to increase the agent's critical speed to deal with this possible escape.
+Point $P$ is considered as the "most dangerous point", meaning that it has the maximum time to spread during sweeper movement, hence if evaders spreading from this point are detected, evaders escaping from all other points are detected as well.
+If we choose to distribute a multi-agent swarm equally along the boundary of the initial evader region, we would have the same problem of possible escape from the points adjacent to the starting locations of every sweeper.